benlloyd1016/benlloyd1016.github.io/index.md

 We bought our first house in 2023.
 In its 117 year, the house is full of quirks, most of them good!
 I am enjoying the opportunity to work with my hands on small projects around the house and yard.

-I continue to provide civil engineering services on a variety of projects in the Upper Ohio Valley region.

 *Last updated December 27th, 2023*